 Work out WHAT the solution is and tackle this with the employee together

-The most important part of this is ensuring that you have guidance from HR so you can monitor, log and follow upon this process in the most efficient way possible - whilst in keeping with workplace legislation.
+The most important part of this is ensuring that you have guidance from HR so you can monitor, log and follow this process in the most efficient way possible - whilst in keeping with workplace legislation.

-Speak to your HR department and make sure you are taking the right approach, and then discuss the problems, gaining the employee’s input with how they may be resolved.
+Speak to your HR department and make sure you are taking the right approach, and then discuss the problems, gaining the employee’s input on how they may be resolved.
 This is an opportunity for you to give your suggestions, but also allow them to feel part of the solution, rather than just the problem.

 Set clear expectations about WHERE you go from here and the consequences if there is no sign of improvement

 It could be that this person is behaving in a way that you personally(or your team) don’t approve of, but this doesn’t necessarily mean that they are a bad or disruptive employee.
 Have you set clear expectations of your team and their attitude and behaviour?
 By setting clearly defined standards, your chances of creating a more harmonious working environment - where everyone is happy and productive - are likely to improve significantly.
 Explain to the employee how you feel their behaviour is being received negatively.
 How it is impacting their own work and that of those around them.
 Give them the opportunity to improve, but explain that, in the event of no improvement, there will be consequences in order to protect both them and the rest of the business.